-I know the ins and outs of getting married at the NYC Marriage Bureaus, Central Park and a host of other locations perfect for small or intimate weddings.
+I know the ins and outs of getting married at the NYC Marriage Bureaus, Central Park and a host of other locations perfect for small, micro or intimate weddings.
 And of course, I know all the best locations for portraits that show off the iconic and subtle scenes of New York!

 Let me guide you to a memorable and fun wedding in NYC.

 This page will tell you everything you need to know about getting married (on a small scale) in NYC.
 Let’s dive in!

 Gone are the days when couples would run off all alone to get married in secret.
 (OK, some people still do that!
 Old school elopements are sooo romantic and fun!)
 You believe in quality over quantity and want a wedding experience focused on the people and places you love.

 I define elopements and micro weddings with 2-20 people with ceremonies in places like NYC City Hall’s Marriage Bureau, Central Park, luxury hotel suites, chapels, private restaurant dining rooms, etc. The focus typically is on the ceremony and portraits.
 However, couples may also have getting ready, a meal, small reception or more photographed.
 It is your day!